Maxwell's Silver Hammer: Retrospective assessments and legacy

 Among Beatles biographers, Ian MacDonald said that "If any single recording shows why The Beatles broke up, it's 'Maxwell's Silver Hammer'."
 He continued:

 This ghastly miscalculation – of which there are countless equivalents on [McCartney's] garrulous sequence of solo albums – represents by far his worst lapse of taste under the auspices of The Beatles … Thus Abbey Road embraces both extremes of McCartney: the clear-minded, sensitive caretaker of The Beatles in 'You Never Give Me Your Money' and the Long Medley – and the immature egotist who frittered away the group's patience and solidarity on sniggering nonsense like this.

 Author Jonathan Gould cites "Maxwell's Silver Hammer" as an example of the selfishness inherent in the Beatles' creative partnership, whereby a composition by McCartney or Lennon would be given preference over a more substantial song by Harrison.
 He also rues McCartney's penchant for a light entertainment style that the Beatles had sought to render obsolete, and concludes:

 The sorriest aspect of 'Maxwell's Silver Hammer' is thus the way it demonstrates how Paul's workmanlike tendency to build on his past successes had caused him to translate the genuinely charming novelty and subversive parody of 'When I'm Sixty-Four' into a personal subgenre of glibly clever songs that had devolved in the two years since Sgt.
 Pepper into a form of musical schtick.

 In 2009, PopMatters editor John Bergstrom concluded his list "the worst of the Beatles" with the song.
 He said that while McCartney had previously created "some borderline-schmaltzy, music hall-inspired songs", "Maxwell's Silver Hammer" was "where even the secret admirer of 'Rocky Raccoon' must draw the line".
 Bergstrom described it as "Unnervingly 'cute', unrelentingly obnoxious, too literal-minded by half" and "the single Beatles song out of nearly 200 that is basically unlistenable".
+Rolling Stone includes it in its 2025 list of 50 "terrible songs on great albums", calling its concept and storyline "crazy" and the time the Beatles spent to finish it "even crazier."
+Richie Unterberger of AllMusic considers it "about the quirkiest" McCartney song he wrote while a Beatle.